dezswap/docs/content/en/docs/integration/sdk/query.md

 ### nativeTokenDecimals

 Get decimal places for a native token.
+Native tokens like `axpla` or IBC tokens don't have on-chain metadata, so the SDK maintains a registry of known decimals.

 ```typescript
 const nativeInfo = await client.nativeTokenDecimals({ denom: 'axpla' })